jfhbrook/stardeck/notes/bluetooth.md

 For more details, see [`./playbooks/audio/files/source.conf`](./playbooks/audio/files/source.conf).

+**NOTE:** The main config is at `/etc/bluetooth/main.conf`, and it has a lot of handy comments.
+Worth referencing.

 ### Changing Device Name

 The currently configured name is just the hostname (`%h`).
 It would be nice to fix this up to be `Stardeck` instead.